 • The Fund's ETF Shares are listed for trading on Nasdaq and are bought and sold on the secondary market at market prices.
 Although it is expected that the market price of an ETF Share typically will approximate its net asset value (NAV), there may be times when the market price and the NAV differ significantly.
 Thus, you may pay more or less than NAV when you buy ETF Shares on the secondary market, and you may receive more or less than NAV when you sell those shares.
-The market price of the Fund's ETF Shares may be affected by the market prices of the underlying funds' ETF Shares.

-• Although the Fund's and underlying funds' ETF Shares are listed for trading on Nasdaq, it is possible that an active trading market may not be maintained, which could increase the Fund's risks as disclosed in this prospectus.
+• Although the Fund's ETF Shares are listed for trading on Nasdaq, it is possible that an active trading market may not be maintained, which could increase the Fund's risks as disclosed in this prospectus.

-• Trading of the Fund's and underlying funds' ETF Shares may be halted by the activation of individual or marketwide trading halts (which halt trading for a specific period of time when the price of a particular security or overall market prices decline by a specified percentage).
-Trading of the Fund's and underlying fund's ETF shares may also be halted if (1) the shares are delisted from Nasdaq without first being listed on another exchange or (2) Nasdaq officials determine that such action is appropriate in the interest of a fair and orderly market or for the protection of investors.
-If trading of an underlying fund's shares is halted, the Fund may not be able to purchase or dispose of underlying fund shares in a timely manner, which could increase the Fund's risks as disclosed in this prospectus.
+• Trading of the Fund's ETF Shares may be halted by the activation of individual or marketwide trading halts (which halt trading for a specific period of time when the price of a particular security or overall market prices decline by a specified percentage).
+Trading of the Fund's ETF Shares may also be halted if (1) the shares are delisted from Nasdaq without first being listed on another exchange or (2) Nasdaq officials determine that such action is appropriate in the interest of a fair and orderly market or for the protection of investors.